itplr-kosit/xml-mutate/README.md

 However, the Schematron rules only require the element to be present even if it has no content.

-Now, we can use a positive example and XML-MutaTe to check on this.
+Now, we can use a positive example and XML-MutaTe it to check this issue.
 We take a valid [UBL Invoice](doc/example/xrechnung-bug.xml) and annotate it with the following declarations:

 ```xml
 <cac:Contact>